On bi-skew braces and brace blocks: Structural results for bi-skew braces

 It follows that $A^2\subseteq \ker(\gamma)$.
 Conversely, assume that $\ker(\gamma)$ contains $A^2$.
 As $A/A^2$ is a trivial skew brace it follows for all $a,b\in A$ that $(a\cdot b)\circ A^2=(a\circ b)\circ A^2$.
 The assumption then implies

 The equivalence of the second and third condition is clear. \end{proof}

-Recall that a skew brace $A$ is \emph{meta-trivial} if it is soluble of class at most 2, or equivalently if $A^2$ is a trivial skew brace.
-As a consequence of Theorem~\ref{thm:equivalentgamma}, we find a short proof of~\cite[Theorem 2.12]{BNY22}, as follows. \begin{corollary} Every $\gamma$-homomorphic skew brace is meta-trivial. \end{corollary} \begin{proof} Let $A$ be a $\gamma$-homomorphic skew brace.
+Recall that a skew brace $A$ is \emph{metatrivial} if it is soluble of class at most 2, which by definition means that $A^2$ is a trivial skew brace.
+As a consequence of Theorem~\ref{thm:equivalentgamma}, we find a short proof of~\cite[Theorem 2.12]{BNY22}, as follows. \begin{corollary} Every $\gamma$-homomorphic skew brace is metatrivial. \end{corollary} \begin{proof} Let $A$ be a $\gamma$-homomorphic skew brace.
 Then by Theorem~\ref{thm:equivalentgamma}, $A^{(3)}=\{1\}$, and this clearly implies that $A^2*A^2\subseteq A^2*A=\{1\}$. \end{proof} Note that the converse does not hold. \begin{example} Let $A=\opTriv(\Sym_3)$, with $\Sym_3$ the symmetric group on 3 elements.
-Then $A$ is meta-trivial because $\Sym_3$ is metabelian.
-As $\Sym_3$ is not nilpotent, it follows that $A$ is not right nilpotent and in particular it is not $\gamma$-homomorphic. \end{example}
+Then $A$ is metatrivial because $\Sym_3$ is metabelian.
+As $\Sym_3$ is not nilpotent, it follows that $A$ is not right nilpotent and in particular not $\gamma$-homomorphic. \end{example}

 \begin{example} Recall that if $A$ is a Jacobson radical ring, then $A$ yields a two-sided brace~\cite{Rum07a}.
 By Theorem~\ref{theorem: characterizations bi caranti} (or equivalently, Theorem~\ref{thm:equivalentgamma}), we find that the corresponding brace is a bi-skew brace (or equivalently a $\gamma$-homomorphic skew brace) if and only if $A^{(3)}=A^3=\{1\}$, as already shown in~\cite[Proposition 4.1]{Chi19} when $A$ is finite or nilpotent. \end{example}